trigger-corp/trigger.io-file/module/docs/index.md

-!method: forge.file.getImage([params], success, error) !param: params `object` an optional object of parameters !param: success `function(file)` callback to be invoked when no errors occur (argument is the returned file) !description: Returns a file object for a image selected by the user from their photo gallery or (if possible on the device) taken using their camera.
+!method: forge.file.getImage([params], success, error) !param: params `object` an optional object of parameters !param: success `function(file)` callback to be invoked when no errors occur (argument is the returned file) !description: Returns a file object for a image selected by the user from their photo gallery.
 !platforms: iOS, Android
 !param: error `function(content)` called with details of any error which may occur